wilbcn/BlueTeam/Network-Projects/Wireshark-Traffic-Analysis-3.md

-# 📡 Wireshark Project 3: Network Analysis & Incident report writing
+# 📡 Wireshark Investigation 3: Network Analysis & Incident report writing

 This follow-up Wireshark project dives into another real-world malware PCAP.
 This time focusing on writing an incident report based on malicious network activity from the pcap and from the alerts.